GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/autoscaling/README.md

 ## Scaling metrics

-There are different metrics available that cam be used to scale your inference workload on GKE:
+There are different metrics available that can be used to scale your inference workload on GKE:

 - Server metrics: LLM inference servers vLLM provides workload-specific performance metrics.
 GKE simplifies scraping of those metrics and autoscaling